Comprehensive Planning Process & Purpose

 - Improved student achievement is the District’s first priority.

-- High expectations for all school throughout each area of the organization are necessary for
+- High expectations for all schools throughout each area of the organization are necessary for

 - Students will become mature and responsible citizens.